Guide to information and the Standards Commission's Publication Scheme.

 • the source of the material is identified.

-Where the Standards Commission does not hold the copyright for information we publish we will make that clear.
+Where we do not hold the copyright for the information we publish we will make that clear.

-This section explains when the Standards Commission may make a charge for our publications and how these charges will be calculated.
+This section explains when we might apply a charge for our publications and how these charges will be calculated.

-There is no charge to view information displayed on our website or at the offices of the Standards Commission.
+There is no charge to view information displayed on our website or at our office.

-The cost to supply information will be no more than it actually costs us to do so.
-The Standards Commission will always tell you what the cost will be to provide the information before it is supplied to you.
+We may charge for the costs incurred in providing information such as postage and / or photocopying.
+The cost of suppling information will be no more than the actual cost of producing copies of that information.
+We will always tell you what the cost will be to provide copies of information before it is supplied to you.

 Size of paper

-Information provided on CD-ROM will be charged at 60p per computer disc.
-Information can be provided on a USB Memory stick.
-The charge for this will be based on the actual cost incurred by the Standards Commission in purchasing this item (approximately £5.00 per stick).
+Information can be provided on a USB Memory stick based on the actual cost of purchasing this item (approximately £4.50 per stick).

 Postage costs will be charged at the rate we pay to send this information.

-When providing copies of pre-printed publications, the Standards Commission will charge no more than the cost per copy of the total print run.
+When providing copies of pre-printed publications, we will charge no more than the cost per copy, pro rata, of the total print run.

 This charging schedule does not apply to our commercial publications (see Class 8 below).
 These items are offered for sale through retail outlets such as book shops, academic journal websites or museum shops and their price reflects a ‘market value’ which may include the associated production costs.